 Coursework in medical programs often varies according to which specialty a student elects to pursue; however, some courses are required for all medical students.
 Examples of these core courses include the following:

-The employment rate for physicians and surgeons was expected to rise 24% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The employment rate for physicians and surgeons was expected to rise 14% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 This growth was anticipated mostly due to expansion of the health care industry and an aging population that would require additional medical care.
 Since there are numerous specialties for doctors to pursue, salaries may be very different.
-For example, the median annual salary for family and general practitioners was $172,020 in May 2012, according to the BLS.
+The median annual salary for family and general practitioners was $184,390 in May 2015, according to the BLS.

 While a medical degree is a terminal degree, graduates still must complete a residency and earn licensure.
 Medical licenses are awarded by state medical boards.
 Applicants typically must complete 1-2 years of residency, in addition to passing the U.S. Medical Licensing Examination.